Comparing 1511419 Ontario (OTCMKTS:CSFSF) & FinVolution Group (NYSE:FINV)

 FinVolution Group is an online consumer finance platform in China connecting underserved individual borrowers with financial institutions.
 The firm has developed technologies and accumulates in-depth experience in the core areas of credit risk assessment, fraud detection, big data and artificial intelligence.
 The company’s platform, empowered by proprietary cutting-edge technologies, features an automated loan transaction process, which enables a superior user experience.
 FinVolution Group was founded by Shao Feng Gu, Hong Hui Hu, Tie Zeng Li, and Jun Zhang in 2007 and is headquartered in Shanghai, China.

-Receive News & Ratings for FinVolution Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for FinVolution Group and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for 1511419 Ontario Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for 1511419 Ontario and related companies with MarketBeat.com's FREE daily email newsletter.